 Now that we’ve gone through the basics, do you actually wear it?
 As in, you actually wore it out of the house and can vividly recall doing so.
 If you’re left scratching your head wondering when the last time you wore something, then it’s probably time to Elsa it and Let.
 It.
 Go.

 For special occasion items, like fancy dresses (or pants with buttons), it’s OK to keep some, but do you really need ten formal dresses when you wear only one a year?
 How many date night options do you need if you and the hubs get out once a month…if that?
 When usage and space restrictions are at odds, it’s important to go back to that vision you had before you started the decluttering process.

 Last but certainly not least, you gotta feel like a million bucks when you put it on, or at least think your butt looks nice.

 What about sentimental items?
 Your closet should be for items you USE.
 If there are things lurking out of pure nostalgia then they need to be stored with your other keepsakes.

-Now go out there and crush some closet goals!
+Now that you know how to declutter clothes get out there and crush some closet goals!